Chenqitrg/FunctionRing/README.md

 # FunctionRing
-Basic analysis of function rings by Juli
+Basic analysis of function rings by Julia